Dasara elephants: Choosing the elephants

-The elephants

 The elephants are named in Kannada and usually have the names of Hindu gods and historical figures.
 Elephants Drona and Balarama carried the idol of deity Chamundeshwari housed in the Golden Howdah for a combined total of 30 years.
 Balarama took up the responsibility after Drona was electrocuted in 1998 at Nagarahole National Park.
 Balarama has been granted retirement after 13 years.
-The 52-year-old Arjuna replaced Balarama and carried the Golden Howdah during the Dasara 2012 Jamboo Sawari procession at Mysore on 24 October 2012.
-The other elephants participating in the event are Bharatha, Kanthi, Gayathri, Kokila, Sri Rama, Abhimanyu, Gajendra, Biligiriranga, Vikram, Varalakshmi, and Sarojini.
+The 52-year-old Arjuna replaced Balarama and carried the Golden Howdah during the Dasara 2012 Jamboo Sawari procession at Mysore on 24 October 2012. later Abhimanyu replaced Arjuna, who died on 4 December 2023 during a fight with wild tusker.

 Controversy

 The Dasara procession has faced increasing pressure from activists and campaigners to end its controversial use of elephants.
-Procession elephants, as well as their handlers known as ‘mahouts’, have died from several shocking incidents over the years.
+Dasara elephants and their mahouts have died in several incidents over the years.

-In 2018, leaked footage from the elephants’ training ground showed an elephant swaying in distress.
-International press labelled the video “heartbreaking”, and reported on how the elephants must undergo two months of “rigorous training” in order to perform in the procession.